bbauska/W3Cx-1of5-CSS.0x/README.md

 Say for example, you have lots of buttons on your page but you want to make the one that charges the user&#39;s credit card extra noticeable.

-You can use that by giving it an id of say \"pay button\", and then you can make sure you user knows exactly what that button is going to do when they click it.
+You can use that by giving it an id of say &ldquo;pay button&rdquo;, and then you can make sure you user knows exactly what that button is going to do when they click it.

 Assign a class when you want a whole group of elements to all look the same.